nlinker/BWEM/README.txt

 This is a fork of BWEM.
+See src/examples.cpp for how to use.

 See http://BWEM.sourceforge.net for original documentation.

 API Changes from stock BWEM